FelixBole/P4-Billet-Alaska/README.md

 Functionalities to implement:

 # Users
-- Users can select a chapter to read
+- Users can select a chapter to read 🤔
-- Users can comment under each chapter
+- Users can comment under each chapter 🗣

 # Admin / Writer
-- Login system
+- Login system 🔒
 - Access to basic CRUD on the chapters he writes
-- WYSIWYG system for the writer to have a more pleasant interface to write his work
+- WYSIWYG system for the writer to have a more pleasant interface to write his work ✍️

 ***

 TODO:
 --

-As of right now accessing the home page when specifying url : index.php?p=home works Aiming to redirect automatically to the home page when the user enters index.php
+- View for single chapter 📖
+- Functionality to comment 🗣
+- Create report comment system 🖐
+- Build all backend service for administration and CRUD 🔒